MichaelZaniewski/Healthcare-Project/SQL Analysis Queries.md

 ### 1) which patient demographics drive the highest revenue for the top 5 hospitals?

 ```
--- 1) which patient demographics drive the highest revenue for the top 5 hospitals?

 WITH top5 AS (
   SELECT hospital, COUNT(DISTINCT patient_id) AS cnt_patients
   FROM visit